-These calculations determine the total energy (in Kcal/mole) and the gradient of a molecular system or of selected atoms in one particular configuration.
+These calculations determine the total energy (in Kcal/mole) and the gradient5 of a molecular system or of selected atoms in one particular configuration.
 With a semiempirical or ab-initio method, a single point calculation also determines the electron (charge) distribution in the system.
 The name "single point" reflects the fact that we calculate a single pre-selected configuration.
-Before starting, make sure you deselect any selection; otherwise the calculation will be only for the selected atoms.
+Before starting, make sure you deselect any selected atoms; otherwise the calculation will be only for them.